clux/magic-forest/README.md

 Surprisingly performs better than default python even when using the class construct.
 Python had to migrate away from that to maintain some semblance of speed.

 Using `to_s` method as `uniq` condition couldn't manage to make it use the equality operators in a sensible way.
 A concise `to_s` is therefore much more performant.

+#### Crystal
+Basically felt like writing the ruby program, and for a while it performed as one as well..
+Thankfully, a magic `def_equals_and_hash @goats, @wolves, @lions` macro managed to define an equals and hash function properly so that `uniq` started performing well.
+Experimented with implementing my own `<=>` and `==` operators for a while before that unsuccessfully.
+Not a lot of documentation around this language yet.

+Still, performance is up there with with `go` and, it's way less sporadic than `go`.
+Probably a reasonable language if you know ruby and want a quick speedup.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.